ZhangXInFD/soundstorm-speechtokenizer/README.md

 ```
 ### Train
 We provide a trainer to train SoundStorm, which supports both audio input and token sequence input.
 An example of training is shown in [train.py](train.py).
-You should generate a text file that record the files used to train and valid.
+You should generate a text file that record the files used to train and valid before training.
 An example used to process LibriSpeech-960 is provided in [ls_preprocess.py](ls_preprocess.py).

 ```python
 from soundstorm_speechtokenizer import SoundStormTrainer